 Purpose Behind Military Protective Orders

 Military protective orders exist to safeguard the victim during the investigation process and maintain discipline by controlling the service member’s conduct.
-In other words, military protective orders serve to direct a service member what to do and what not to do until charges are filed.
+In other words, military protective orders serve to direct a service member of military administrative separation what to do and what not to do until charges are filed.
 The unit commander will determine the terms of the military protective order based on the specific needs of the victim.

 Who can request a MPO?